 BLONDES: Ranging in color from straw to gold and with a light to medium hop profile, these ales will be most familiar to the traditional American lager drinker.
 Many breweries release their summer beers at the top of the season, many of which are blondes, because of their light body and appropriateness for warm-weather drinking.
 This is the kind of beer you can have poolside or at the beach for a refresher.

 WHEAT ALES: If they aren’t blonde, then the rest of the summer beers rolling in are wheat beers.
 Often, these beers have a banana undertone to them with a hint of clove and vanilla taste.

-PALE ALES & IPAS: These beers usually range from amber to copper in colour with an emphasis on hops.
+PALE ALES & IPAS: These beers usually range from amber to copper in color with an emphasis on hops.
 This is the classic ale style.
-If you enjoy drinking brut champagne and dryer, crisper wines, this is likely the flavour for you.
+If you enjoy drinking brut champagne and dryer, crisper wines, this is likely the flavor for you.
 Included in this category are India Pale Ales, the most-entered category in the pinnacle of beer competitions, The Great America Beer Festival.

 BELGIANS: While Belgian chocolates are iconic, it’s beer that puts Belgium on the map.
 Famed for the monasteries and Trappist style of beers, these guys make so much of it they get their own category.
 Of particular interest are the quintessential Delirium brand of beers and the fruity lambics.
 If you're a fan of fruity or mixed cocktails, then Belgians may have what you're looking for.
 For a beer twist on the classic, try a fruity Belgian brew with champagne as a Sunday brunch beverage.

 PORTERS AND STOUTS: Don’t be afraid of the dark.
 These beers have great taste, with coffee and chocolate commonly present in the blend.
 Some are lighter on the body, but with an emphasis on hops.
 Others have more body, richer flavor, and higher alcohol content.